SultanKhanfar/sultankhanfar.com/content/projects/JMRubin.md

 showInProjects: true
 ---

-Awarded highest possible scholarship amount to cover tuition, fees, and other college-related expenses
+Awarded highest possible scholarship amount to cover tuition, fees, and other college-related expenses; recipients are selected on a holistic basis